 During the retreat from Moscow, a number of boxes of books from Napoleon’s travelling library were burned by the French.

 During his exile on Elba in 1814, Napoleon maintained a library of “a considerable number of volumes.”
 He allowed no one to enter the room, which also served as an office, except his secretary and the floor polisher.
 (8)

-In late June 1815, after the defeat at Waterloo, when Napoleon was at Malmaison contemplating escape to the United States, he instructed General Henri Bertrand to write to Barbier for “works upon America,” a report on everything published on the subject of his campaigns, “and in addition, several works on the United States.”
+In late June 1815, after the defeat at Waterloo, Napoleon was at Malmaison contemplating escape to the United States.
+He instructed General Henri Bertrand to write to Barbier for “works upon America,” a report on everything published on the subject of his campaigns, “and in addition, several works on the United States.”
 The library was to be consigned to an American firm, “who will have it transported to America from Havre.”
 (9)

 Napoleon did not make it to America.
 Instead, he gave himself up to the British, who banished him to St. Helena.
 On seeing an Englishman reading Milton’s Paradise Lost on board the Northumberland, the ship that conveyed him to exile, Napoleon reportedly said,